-Logan County offers a vast and varied means of staying fit and active.
+Logan County offers a vast and varied means of staying fit and healthy living through activity.
 Whether its through community sponsored events, State parks, travel and tourism, parks and recreation, or fitness facilities, most everyone can find something to suit their individual fitness preference.

 EXERCISE: How Much?